MattDierick/RTD-NGINX-App-Protect-UDF/source/_build/html/_sources/class1/module3/module3.rst.txt

     #.
 RDP to the jumphost with ``user:user`` as credentials
     #.
 Open Chrome
     #.
-Open Kubernetes Dahsboard bookmark (if not already opened)
+Open Kubernetes Dashboard bookmark (if not already opened)
     #.
 Click ``skip`` on the logon page
     #.
 You should see the services and the pods